lundqvistr/manual_medfak_research_data/manual.md

 The most important advice is however to be as _consistent_ as possible irrespective of the chosen structure.

 ### Where codes are used, give them good labels/explanations
+Codes used for categorical variables should be assigned explanations.
+In case your system does not support such details, then you should at least provide external documentation of what the codes mean, i e a [_codebook_](#data-dictionary-/-codebooks)

 ### Missing values